 Dress Them Up

-You must be ready for receiving everyone’s attention by showing off your bunny or turkey-themed clothes and accessories.
+You must be ready for receiving everyone’s attention by showing off your turkey-themed clothes and accessories.
 Dress up your dog as well so that your little friend can also get some attention from your guests and be a part of your Thanksgiving pictures.
 The costume should not limit their movement, sight or ability to breathe and bark.

 Stop the Begging

 We know this is an impossible task when you are on the dinner table with your guests and your dog shows his fake sorry looking face to get a small piece of turkey.
 Let your guests know your pet is well fed and have one family member in charge for taking care of this situation by giving only healthy treats to the dog.